manoj535/Query-Analyzer-Blackhole/README.md

 ### Building queralyzer
  1. Set env variable QA_MYSQL_HOME or edit the makefile to define QA_MYSQL_HOME.
 It should point to the extracted and built MySQL server
+ 2. Edit makefile in plugin folder to define QA_MYSQL_TEST to mysql source/build directory
- 2. Run make in the queralyzer folder
+ 3. Run make in the queralyzer folder

+### Using queralyzer

+ 1. Use the query "set count of <table>=<rowcount>" to set the rowcount for specific table (Ex: set count of products=1000)
+ 2. Give explain command to view the execution plan